michaeljolley/baldbeardedbuilder.com/content/blog/2020/using-netlify-functions-to-add-comments-to-gridsome/index.md

 Since then many of those platforms have gone the way of the buffalo.
 But it seems that just as one dies off, another takes its place.
 Now we have options for nearly every language and framework.
 You're an Angular developer?
 You might feel comfortable with [Scully](https://github.com/scullyio/scully).
 More of a React dev?
 [Gatsby](https://www.gatsbyjs.org/) is probably more up your alley.
 I've been developing with Vue.js for a while, so [Gridsome](https://gridsome.org/) seemed like a better fit for me.

-No matter the framework & platform you choose, before you get too far you hit the same brick wall we all do... *user comments*.
+No matter the framework & platform you choose, before you get too far you hit the same brick wall we all do... _user comments_.

 ## Platform?
 Check.
 Comments?
-Uhhhh...
+Uhhhh

 <img alt="Logos of Facebook, Disqus, and Discourse" src="https://res.cloudinary.com/dk3rdh3yo/image/upload/c_scale,w_auto/v1591930862/socials_yakdpk.png" class="right"/>